 Ouigo train services only offer spaces for bikes that are folded or in a travel case that is less than 120cm x 90cm.
-Unlike the TGV services you must book and pay a €5 fee for your bike.
+Unlike the TGV services, you must book and pay a €5 fee for your bike.
 There are no places available for bikes that are not folded or disassembled.

 Intercités train services allow bikes on board for free if they are folded bikes or in a travel case less than 120cm x 90cm.
 These services also have spaces available for non-folded bikes which attract a fee of €10 and must be reserved and booked when making your travel booking.

-In general TER services allow all bikes on board without the need to reserve and pay for a space.
+In general TER services allow all bikes onboard without the need to reserve and pay for a space.
 It is simply a matter of turning up with your bike and going to the designated carriage.
-Bikes are allowed on in a “first come, first served” basis and it is up to the train staff to determine if they will allow bikes on in excess of the available space.
+Bikes are allowed on a “first come, first served” basis and it is up to the train staff to determine if they will allow bikes on in excess of the available space.

-As the TER services are operated at a regional level it is possible that different rules will apply for different regions.
+As the TER services are operated at a regional level it is possible that different rules will apply to different regions.
 The only difference that we are currently aware of is TER Bretagne services which introduced mandatory bookings for bikes from 7 June to 30 September on its services.
-You need to go to the specific TER Bretagne page to book bikes, which is done separately to the normal booking.
+You need to go to the specific TER Bretagne page to book bikes, which is done separately from the normal booking.
 The fee is currently €3 per bike.

-Bikes are not permitted on the Paris metro, tramway or buses at any time.
-The exception to this is the M1 line which allows bikes on Sundays and public holidays before 4:30pm.
+Bikes are not permitted on the Paris metro, tramway, or buses at any time.
+The exception to this is the M1 line which allows bikes on Sundays and public holidays before 4:30 pm.

-Bikes are permitted on the Paris RER lines (A, B, C, D and E) outside peak hours which are defined as follows:
+Bikes are permitted on the Paris RER lines (A, B, C, D, and E) outside peak hours which are defined as follows:

-Mon – Fri 6:30am – 9:00 am and 4:30pm – 7:00pm
+Mon – Fri 6:30 am – 9:00 am and 4:30 pm – 7:00 pm

 There are no peak periods on weekends or public holidays, you are free to take your bike at any time on these days.